-Merit scholarships are applied to the full-time tuition of 12 to 18 credit hours for Fall and Spring semesters, and pro-rated if fewer than 12 credit hours are taken.
+Scholarships are applied to the full-time tuition of 12 to 18 credit hours for Fall and Spring semesters, and pro-rated if fewer than 12 credit hours are taken.
 No aid is applied to tuition charged for course overload (over 18 credit hours).
-Merit-based aid will continue automatically as long as the required grade point average (GPA) and any participation requirements are maintained and the student remains in good standing with the College.
+Scholarships will continue automatically as long as the required grade point average (GPA) and any participation requirements are maintained and the student remains in good standing with the College.